 “Sophie is female, long-legged, elegant, and beautiful,” he said.
 “But we do love leather bags!”

 Wildlife Photographer of the Year 2017 and a Sustainable Life

 With his dedication toward living a sustainable life, his choices of products are important.
 His decision to be a spokesman for LUC8K is proof of this.
 He chose FujiFilm for the same reasons.

 “Photography is my livelihood and my vocation.
 Without a sustainable photographic industry, I would have to find other means to support my family.
 And my life would be less rich in terms of job satisfaction and experiences,” he said.
-“I was very happy to find out about FujiFilm eco-friendly stance as I would not work with a company that would be detrimental to our environment.”
+“I was delighted to find out about FujiFilm’s eco-friendly stance as I would not work with a company that would be detrimental to our environment.”

 For LUC8K and Delaney, the Infinity symbol is integral to the work they perform.
 For LUC8K, it “serves as a testament towards our desire to work with our customers and seamlessly bring your dream products to life.”

-LUC8K produces exclusive designer leather bags, weekender bags and accessories manufactured and distributed in a sustainable way.
-The leather is either 100% Bull Poney or Nappa harvested and manufactured in a sustainable manner.
+LUC8K produces exclusive designer leather bags, weekender bags, and accessories manufactured and distributed in a sustainable way.
+The leather is either 100% Bull Poney, or Nappa harvested and manufactured in a sustainable manner.
 Additional materials are sourced from Italy and Switzerland with the same commitment to sustainable practices.
-Clients choose their own colors and lucky numbers as all of the products are handmade to order in France with love.
-To learn more visit luc8k.com.
+Clients choose their own colors and lucky numbers as all products are handmade to order in France with love.
+To learn more, visit luc8k.com.

 Peter Delaney is a world-renowned nature photographer who specializes in African landscapes and wildlife.
 To learn more, visit Peter Delaney Photography.